World Heritage Site

 Site Selection

-Scottish Ministers make natural World Heritage Site proposals via the UK Government’s Department for Culture, Media and Sport (DCMS).
+Scottish Ministers make natural World Heritage Site proposals via the UK Government’s Department for Digital, Culture, Media and Sport (DCMS).
 DCMS assess submissions and adds those it deems suitable to the UK Tentative List.
 Following a technical evaluation which further investigates the qualities of a proposed site DCMS approves the submission of a full World Heritage Site nomination to UNESCO.
 UNESCO then assesses nominated sites to determine whether they have sufficiently justified OUV to enable inscription onto the World Heritage List.

 Protection and management